-Thames Marine a yacht building firm at Canvey Island in Essex UK that were producing the Snapdragon range of boats decided to branch a new brand name in the middle seventies.
+Thames Marine a yacht building firm at Canvey Island in Essex UK that was producing the Snapdragon range of boats decided to branch a new brand name in the middle seventies.
 First came the Mirage 37 and around December of 1975 the Mirage 28.
-It was offered as a "sports cruiser" suited to a family.
+It was offered as a “sports cruiser” suited to a family.

-According to a quote of the Boat designer David Feltham derived from Yachting Monthly magazine, the brief that he received when ordered to design the boat was "to create a poor man's Swan, a tough, modern cruiser with a performance edge at a sensible price".
-In other articles I have seen as designer of the Mirage 28 Walsh Wakefield.
-If you can clarify this for me please do so.
+According to a quote of the Boat designer David Feltham derived from Yachting Monthly magazine, the brief that he received when ordered to design the boat was “to create a poor man’s Swan, a tough, modern cruiser with a performance edge at a sensible price”.

 The Mirage 28 incorporated many innovations at her time and was an instant success.
 It was offered at all stages of completion and so many boats have been owner finished and customized.
-It was popular with flotillas in the Med and probably EFAKI is one of the boats of "Mirage Holidays" that owned more that 30 boats, arranged in flotillas in various parts of Greece.
+It was popular with flotillas in the Med and probably EFAKI is one of the boats of “Mirage Holidays” that owned more than 30 boats, arranged in flotillas in various parts of Greece.